Norwich Castle Museum & Art Gallery

 For more information, please contact our friendly museum staff on 01603 493625 or email firstname.lastname@example.org.

-Get your summer visit to the Castle in your diary now.
-Click here for our Summer 2015 What's On, covering events in the Norwich Museums from May to August.
+Get your Autumn and Winter visit to the Castle in your diary now.
+Click here for our Autumn & Winter 2015 What's On, covering events in the Norwich Museums from September 2015 to January 2016.

 New Edith Cavell Display now open